Welcome To The Honeypot Guide To Online Video Marketing.

-For those who doubt the effectiveness off a well thought out video marketing strategy and feel this is a “nice to have” (but not important today), a word of warning.
+For those who doubt the effectiveness of a well-planned video marketing strategy and feel this is a “nice to have” (but not important today), a word of warning.

 Online video is growing exponentially.
-All of us are consuming, sharing and watching online video in a way never imagined even 36 months ago.
+All of us are consuming, sharing and watching online video in a way never imagined even a few years ago.
 For the modern marketer without a video strategy, there’s a “marketing cliff”, similar to the “fiscal cliff” that is on the horizon.

 Dismissing online video as a critical component of your overall marketing strategy will ensure that when we realize it needs to be done, it will be too late.
 We’ll be left scrambling to catch-up while the competition literally speeds past us.